Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Abstract

 \section{Abstract}

-The SARS-CoV-2 RNA pseudoknot is a promising target for antiviral intervention, as it regulates the efficiency of $-$1 programmed ribosomal frameshifting ($-$1 PRF), a mechanism that is essential for viral protein synthesis.
-The pseudoknot represents a viral RNA sequence composed of helical stems that adopts two long-lived topologies, threaded and unthreaded.
-Ligand-induced distortion of this fold is thought to underlie the susceptibility of $-$1 PRF to small-molecule inhibitors.
-Resolving these distortions from unbiased molecular dynamics (MD) requires collective variables (CVs) that isolate the slowest dynamic modes of the RNA--ligand system from the high-frequency fluctuations.
-Here, we use spectral map (SM), a thermodynamics-driven machine-learning method, to learn such CVs directly from all-atom MD trajectories of the SARS-CoV-2 RNA pseudoknot in complex with the $-$1 PRF inhibitor merafloxacin and two related analogs.
-We examine both threaded and unthreaded pseudoknot topologies and consider the neutral and ionized ligand forms relevant at physiological pH.
-Our learned free-energy landscapes show that ligand-induced destabilization is topology-selective: merafloxacin and its analogs destabilize the S2 stem in the threaded pseudoknot, whereas in the unthreaded pseudoknot, destabilization shifts to the S1 and S3 stems.
-Spectral analysis of the learned CVs further clarifies ligand effects: for example, the zwitterionic form of merafloxacin uniquely imposes slow dynamics on the otherwise spectrally featureless unthreaded pseudoknot.
-Additionally, the degree to which each ligand reshapes the free-energy landscape corresponds with its experimentally reported antiviral potency.
-This modulation is mainly governed by kinetics rather than thermodynamics, and the neutral and zwitterionic forms of merafloxacin differ qualitatively in their mechanisms within the same RNA topology.
-Overall, these results clarify how pseudoknot topology, ligand type, and protonation state shape the slow conformational dynamics of viral RNA and establish physiological protonation as an essential factor for modeling RNA-targeted drug action.
+The pseudoknot secondary structure in SARS-CoV-2 RNA is essential for regulating protein synthesis through $-$1 programmed ribosomal frameshifting ($-1$ PRF), a mechanism that allows the virus to generate both structural and non-structural proteins from overlapping reading frames.
+This pseudoknot exhibits both threaded and unthreaded long-lived topologies.
+The influence of ligand binding on its folding is a process critical for the development of $-$1 PRF small-molecule inhibitors.
+Understanding this process through unbiased molecular dynamics (MD) simulations can be facilitated by introducing collective variables (CVs) that capture the corresponding slowest dynamical modes.
+Here, we use spectral map (SM), a thermodynamics-driven machine learning technique, to learn such CVs directly from all-atom MD trajectories of the SARS-CoV-2 RNA pseudoknot in complex with the $-$1 PRF inhibitor merafloxacin and its two structural analogs in neutral and ionized forms.
+Free-energy landscapes (FELs) derived from the learned CVs indicate that ligand-induced destabilization is topology-selective.
+In the threaded pseudoknot, the inhibitors destabilize the S2 stem, while in the unthreaded pseudoknot, destabilization occurs in the S1 and S3 stems.
+Furthermore, the extent to which each ligand reshapes the FEL matches experimentally reported antiviral potency, whereas the protonation state qualitatively alters dynamics within the same RNA topology.
+Overall, our results show how pseudoknot topology, ligand type, and protonation state collectively influence the slow conformational dynamics of viral RNA and establish physiological protonation as a critical factor for modeling RNA-targeted drug action.